The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: The spectrum of two-particle operators at genus zero

 For the case $m^*=1$ and $a=0$ we will be able to prove that our assumption is indeed correct in section \ref{sec_rank_equal1_anadim}.
 Results for this case then naturally generalise to $a+l=n,n-1$ with $a\neq 0$ and will go under the name of $rank=1$ solution.
 For $m^*=2$ our working assumption is supported by a previous computation in \cite{Drummond:2020dwr}.
 Let us anticipate that the simple fact that we will be able to solve infinitely many rank constraints in $\tau$ and $b$ with finitely many parameters in our ansatz for the VS amplitude will be quite reassuring.

-From the above discussion follows that $\mathcal{V}_{n}(\alpha')^{n+3}$ contributes to the CFT data of all two-particle operators with $m\leq m^*$.
+We understood that $\mathcal{V}_{n}(\alpha')^{n+3}$ contributes to the CFT data of all two-particle operators with $m\leq m^*$.
 But very importantly, the operators at the edge $m=m^*$ are the ones that get a contributions \emph{for the first time}.
-We should now translates this into formulae by considering the OPE.